-Staff will assess whether the item supports the VHEC's mission and its potential for educational use.
+Staff will assess whether a potential donation falls under the VHEC's collections policy.
 Unfortunately, not all material offered to the VHEC can be accepted.
-If this is the case, staff will be pleased to provide a list of organizations that may be more suitable.

-Any information or records related to the material may be useful during this meeting and may help to understand its provenance.
-Staff may ask for photographs of the item or an inventory list to help assess the material.
+Any background information or context related to the material may be helpful in understanding a potential donation's provenance and connection to the collection policy.
+Staff may request photographs or an inventory to help assess the material.

-Donors to the Archives and Museum are asked to sign a formal Deed of Gift.
-The signing of a Deed of Gift constitutes the legal transfer of ownership to the VHEC.
-An item cannot be returned once it has been formally accessioned into the Collection.
-By donating, you are warranting that you are the legal owner of the item and have the right to pass ownership to the VHEC.
-Please think carefully and consult with family members before donating.
+Donors of archival and museum items are asked to sign a formal deed of gift.
+The seed of gift constitutes a legal transfer of ownership from the donor to the VHEC.
+An item cannot be returned once it has been formally accessioned into the collection.
+By donating, you are warranting that you are the legal owner of the item and have the right to transfer ownership to the VHEC.
+Please consult with family members before donating artefacts with sentimental value.